 The Fannie Mae National Housing Survey

-Fannie Mae puts out a monthly National Housing Survey that measures consumers’ attitudes about housing and the economy.
+Fannie Mae puts out its monthly National Housing Survey that measures consumers’ attitudes about housing and the economy.
 In many ways, it’s similar to the consumer confidence indices.
 However, the majority of the questions relate to real estate.

 - Do you think the economy is on the right track or the wrong track?